paulovieira/delta/README.md

 ### Options

-- `source`: if true, returns the function source code (string) instead of the function object.
-Use this option to pre-compile the templates.
+- `source`: if true, returns the source code (string) of the renderer instead of the renderer itself.
+Use this option for template pre-compilation.
 Default: true.
-- `name`: name of the renderer function (useful for debugging purposes)
+- `name`: name of the renderer function (useful for debugging purposes).
+Only has effect when retrieving the source.
+- `skipAttribute`: name of the attribute used to signal

 ### Parser options